frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/doctypes/fieldtypes.md

 # Field Types

 There are variety of fieldtypes available in Frappe Framework.
 Each one has its own use case and can be used to input and store different types of data in a document.
+Fieldtypes are used to render components in desk as well as web forms.

 <img alt="Field Types Dropdown Menu" class="screenshot" src="{{docs_base_url}}/assets/img/doctypes/fieldtypes.png">